NishantTomar/Devops/1. Kubernetes/8_Scheduling/README.md

 3. No execute: New pods will not be scheduled on the node, and existing pods on the node may be evicted if they do not tolerate the taint.

 ### Taints and tolerations configuration:
 - Use the kubectl taint nodes command to taint a node.

+  `kubectl taint nodes node-name key=value:taint-effect`

-- Tolerations are added to pods in the pod definition file.
+- Tolerations are added to pods in the pod definition file as shown in above file.

-> taints and tolerations does not tell the pod to go to a particular node.
+> Taints and Tolerations does not tell the pod to go to a particular node.
 Instead, it tells the node to only accept pods with certain tolerations.
 If your requirement is to restrict a pod to certain nodes, it is achieved through another concept called as node affinity.

 ### Master nodes:
 - Master nodes in the cluster have a taint that prevents any pods from being scheduled on them by default.

 - To see master node taint run the below command.

   `kubectl get node kubemaster| grep Taint`

   `>> Taints:  node-role.kubernetes.io/master:NoSchedule`